fbpx

 I know which side I want to end up on.

-1. We are Co-Captains on the SAME TEAM
+1. Be Co-Captains on the Same Team

 He loves playing golf.
 I love to travel.
 These are non-negotiable.
 They both have to happen for our individual happiness.

-In this season of life as parents, we recognize those non negotiables may not happen as much as we want but they are always going to be part of our life and in the spending plan.
+In this season of life as parents, we recognize those non non-negotiables may not happen as much as we want but they are always going to be part of our life and in the spending plan.

 We both like nice things, but we don’t HAVE to have them.

-We value what money can provide for us to better our lives and don’t get lost in and caught up in the opportunity it provides us to buy more things that we don’t need.
+We value what money can provide for us to better our lives and don’t get lost in and caught up in the opportunity it provides us to accumulate more things that we don’t need.

 We have talked about money openly and honestly for as long as I can remember.